Dallas–Fort Worth metroplex: Politics

-The Republican Party has historically been dominant in the Dallas–Fort Worth area, including in presidential elections, although recently since 2016, Democrats have been making inroads in the suburbs.
-The DFW Area is considered a bellwether polity in recent history.
-Factors causing this shift include an influx of Democratic-voting younger professionals and families from Democratic states, as well as a more diverse population (with increasing numbers of African-Americans along with recent immigrants and their children).
-Democratic voters dominate a majority of areas in the large cities of Dallas, Fort Worth, Grand Prairie, and Arlington (especially areas east of Interstate 35W).
-Republicans dominate North Dallas, western Fort Worth, along with most suburbs and exurbs of the Metroplex.
+The Dallas-Fort Worth metroplex is the most populous Republican-leaning metropolitan area in the country.
+However, since 2016 Democrats have been making inroads in the area's suburbs.
+As of 2024, both the mayor of Dallas (elected as a Democrat) and the mayor of Fort Worth are Republicans, with Dallas being the largest city in the United States to have a Republican mayor.

+The Republican Party has historically been dominant in the Dallas–Fort Worth area, including in presidential elections.
+Democrats have consistently won Dallas County since 2008.
+In 2020, Joe Biden narrowly won Tarrant County, whose county seat is Fort Worth, marking the first time since 1964 that the Democratic candidate had carried the county.

 Media

 The cities of Dallas and Fort Worth have their own newspapers, The Dallas Morning News and the Fort Worth Star-Telegram, respectively.
 Historically, the two papers had readership primarily in their own counties.
 As the two cities' suburbs have grown together in recent years (and especially since the demise of the Dallas Times Herald in 1991), many sites sell both papers.
 This pattern of crossover has been repeated in other print media, radio, and television.

 Since the 1970s all of the television stations and most of the FM radio stations have chosen to transmit from Cedar Hill so as to serve the entire market, and are programmed likewise.
 There has been a rise in "80–90 move-ins", whereby stations have been moved from distant markets, in some cases as far away as Oklahoma, and relicensed to anonymous small towns in the Metroplex to serve as additional DFW stations.
 According to RadioTime, the market had 38 AM stations, 58 FM stations (many of them class Cs), and 18 full-power television stations.
 Per another study the area has a total of 62 FM stations and 40 AM stations as of 2020.

 Dallas–Fort Worth is the fifth-largest television market in the United States, behind only New York City, Los Angeles, Chicago, and Philadelphia.
 Two of the Metroplex's AM radio stations, 820 WBAP and 1080 KRLD, are 50,000-watt stations with coverage of much of the North American continent and beyond during nighttime hours.
 The South Asian population (Indian Sub-continent) has increased considerably in the DFW metroplex.
 They have the FM 104.9 radio channel and 700 AM radio.
 Recently Sony TV, a subsidiary of Sony TV Asia, launched its FTA (free to Air OTA) channel on 44.2 station in DFW.
 It was one of the two locations they chose in the United States, the other being New York City, where there is also a large South Asian demographic.